HaotianXiangsti/haotianxiang.github.io/_pages/about.md

 I am currently a senior master student in the [Electrical Engineering](https://www.ee.columbia.edu/ee-research) department of Columbia University.
 Before that, I have completed my B.Sc. with first class honor in the Electrical Information Engineering department from [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) (UESTC).

 My research interests include **Generative Models**, **Intelligent Transportation Systems**, and **Active Learning**.
-I am familiar with Urban Spatial-Temporal Prediction, particularly in the areas of Human Mobility Forecasting and Traffic Flow Forecasting.
+I am familiar with **Urban Spatial-Temporal Prediction**, particularly in the areas of Human Mobility Forecasting and Traffic Flow Forecasting.
 I am passionate about training more Robust and more General models to survive from **Out-of-Distribution (OOD)** data in Real-World Scenarios.

 **Long-Live AI4Science !**